-Sligo Grammar School boasts an array of musical opportunities at both Junior and Leaving Certificate level, with around 100 students at present studying classroom music which focuses on the three main areas of listening, composing and performing.
-TY students also benefit from a short module on the history of popular music as well as an elective of musical performance where students perform with a chosen instrument.
+Sligo Grammar School boasts an array of musical opportunities at both Junior and Leaving Certificate level, with around 100 students at present studying music for the State Exams, which focuses on the three main areas of listening, composing and performing.
+TY students can choose to take a class in musical performance where students perform with a chosen instrument.
 Music Technology has also been introduced in recent years.

 In addition the school offers private lessons in Voice, Piano, Guitar, Violin, and Saxophone throughout and after the school day.
 No previous musical experience is necessary.

 Outside the classroom , there are many different performance opportunities.
 Each year one or two concerts take place in which students and teachers perform for both peers and parents.
 Lunchtime gigs have also become a feature of the school year, and , of course the more accomplished musicians in the school form the orchestra for our school musicals.
 The annual Prize Giving and Carol Service also allows instrumentalists to perform alongside the school choir.

 Below is a video of two of our teachers, Ms Tansey and Mr Mitchell with Mr O'Donnell on guitar and Mr Lynch on drums, singing "Blue Christmas" at the Lunchtime concert, Christmas 2016.